 Level: Intermediate to Advanced

-Sometimes I just do not have the energy to lead a ESL topic discussion so I will resort to using a series of random questions that your English students can discuss amongst themselves.
+Sometimes I just don’t have the energy to lead a ESL topic discussion so I will resort to using a series of random questions which can be discussed amongst my students.
 After all, the purpose of an ESL conversation class is to get your students talking.

 Warmup: Divide students into groups of two and hand out a copy of the following questions to each group.
-Tell them that they will have 20 minutes to discuss the questions amongst themselves.
-After the discussion, you will reconvene the class back together to disuss student’s answers.
+Tell them they will have 20 minutes to discuss the questions amongst themselves.
+After the discussion, you will reconvene the class to discuss the answers.

 1. Talk about three problems that you have right now that you can’t solve.
 How can you solve them?